stephbuon/digital-history/hist3368-week7-intro-spacy/README.md

 ### Source Information

-The Notebook, "Natural Language Processing with spaCy" (intro_spacy.ipynb), was written by Steph Buongiorno, research assistant to Jo Guldi and PhD student in Applied Science in Engineering at Southern Methodist University.
+The Notebook, "Natural Language Processing with spaCy" (hist3368-week7-intro-spacy.ipynb), was written by Steph Buongiorno, project manager to Dr. Jo Guldi and PhD student in Applied Science in Engineering at Southern Methodist University.